IvanKoskov/SXMac/README.md

 - Now it can be considered usable and we plan to maintain and improve it in nearest future with more options, languages, previews, shortcuts!
 - To do: fix bugs, make more options, refactor the code
 - Added dynamic color picker for the preview
+- Auto extension detector
+- Default extension

+## 1.0.3 & Public early testing beta 2.0.0

+- people can try out our app!
+- 1.0.5 is considered non usable
+- 1.0.3 version of code should solve many errors, crashes
+- 2.0.0 interanal alpha
+- Added about menu in the app bar
+- App bar controls coming soon
+- Working on UIs
+- Now themes and language highlighting is added automatically
+- and more
+- To do: improve usability, fix freezes in some parts of the app

+## 1.0.4 & Public early testing beta 2.0.0 beta 2

+- Rebuilded interface
+- Main window has better table view
+- Cool blur effect on the main list of files
+- Solved problems when interface did not respond
+- Now files changes are visible instantly
+- Testing the SXMac installer for all MacOS systems (soon release)
+- Some configs changes
+- License will be left same

 </details>